 The Horror of translation

 For the non-Jew, the Ger, the matter is further repressed by translations of the Original Hebrew Word of God.
 It is nothing short of nightmarish.
 Translators have made of it a free play of what suites their understanding and agendas best.
-These translators were obviously also guided by what they have learnt and heard of Judaism – and not what they have experienced with thorough Rabbinic studies.
+These translators were obviously also guided by what they have learned and heard of Judaism – and not what they have experienced with thorough Rabbinic studies.

 However, in all this, we have not been left rudderless; The Creator Himself has mandated the Israelite House of Judah (Judaism today) to be the Guiding Channel of understanding.
 Refer our study Judah, the Mechoqeck of HaShem.

-A study of the word ‘Ger’ reveals the confusion brought into an already plaguing topic which withholds Final Redemption.
+A study of the word ‘Ger’ reveals the confusion brought into an already plaguing topic that withholds Final Redemption.
 However, such an exercise, vital as it is, simply opens up yet another deviation from finding the core requirement facing us.
 In fact, the issue about a ‘Ger’ and its relationship to association with Jewish Israel has absolutely nothing to do with the real Issue which we are facing: i.e. What should be our reaction to the approach of “Our Captive brothers and sisters of the House of 10-Israel being called back from Exile and their responding to the Call of HaShem for Return – the ‘Lost Child of Israel’!
 These are not Gerim in the true sense of the word, either ancient or current.
 They are descendents of their forefathers who stood with Judah, representing the Whole House of 12-Tribed Israel, at Sinai.
 They are heirs to the Covenant Promises and obligations which HaShem entered into with them.
 They are the promised descendants of Avraham who have lost their Hebrew Identity in exile.
 Their Return was Divinely oathed in Prophecy after Prophecy, page after page of the entire Tanach.
 This is in fact the Main Theme of prophecy.

 What is Judah’s response to this Phenomenon?
 How far are they prepared to go to bring back the ‘Lost Child of Judah’; and the ‘Captives of 10-Israel in ‘Egypt’?
 How does reawakening 10-Israel react to this Divine Call Home?
 This entire topic of the Ger is a Deviation from Reality.